TopeOlafisoye/Unity-3D-Big-Data-Visualisation/README.md

 Unity 3D Big Data Visualisation Prototype (Project) Here is a link to the full tutorial:https://sites.psu.edu/bdssblog/2017/04/06/basic-data-visualization-in-unity-scatterplot-creation/ if i missed anything

+Note: Download Unity verision 2017.1.0f3 to use this unity package

 **Introduction**